Unit 7 ArrayList

 • We use the addAll() method to combine the numbersList and fruitsList into a new ArrayList named combinedList.

-• We traverse the combinedList using a for-each loop and display its elements.
+• We traverse the combinedList using an enhanced for loop and display the elements.

 ArrayList using for-each loop: